sarfraznawaz2005/smart-button/README.md

 ## Attributes

-- `timeout`: Time button will be enabled back and restore orignal text.
-Default 5000
+- `timeout`: Time button will be enabled back and restore original text.
+Default `5000`
 - `text`: Label of button that will be applied when button is clicked.
 Default `Wait...`

 **Example**